ekohe/wulin_master/README.md

 This option should be used when the :formatter is 'MoneyFormatter'.
 The expected values are 'before' and 'after' to customize the position of currency sign relative to the value.
 Default is `after`.

+`:precision`

+This option could be used when the :formatter is 'MoneyFormatter'. it control the precicion of the money.

 `:dynamic_options`

 This option is only useful for some relation columns.
 For example, `Post` belongs to `Category`.
 In `Post` grid, category cell editor should be a drop-down.
 If set `:dynamic_options` to `true` for category column in `Post` grid, it will be a `Add new option` option at bottom of category drop-down.
 When you click `Add new option` option, create category form pops up, and you can create a new category there and then drop-down will be chosen the created category automatically.